Credentialing Denials: 8 Common Reasons and How to Avoid Them

 Providers with expired or insufficient credentials are at high risk for claim denials.

-Documents like expired licenses, certifications, or other necessary credentials can trigger automatic denials from payers.
+Documents such as expired licenses, certifications, or other required credentials can trigger automatic denials by payers.
 To avoid this, providers must ensure that all credentials are current and meet the required standards.

 They'd also want to audit regularly and set reminders to help manage credential expirations and renewals, thereby reducing the likelihood of denials.